CenterForDigitalHumanities/TPEN3/_posts/2026-05-01-release-notes-april-2026.md

 ## TPEN-Prompts

-**Initial launch** — TPEN-Prompts shipped as a net-new repository this month, providing a split-tool scaffold for manuscript transcription with LLM assistance.
-The initial implementation included project structure, contribution guidelines, runtime module organization, and a working prompt-to-transcription flow.
+**Initial launch** — [TPEN-Prompts](https://github.com/CenterForDigitalHumanities/TPEN-Prompts/) shipped as a net-new repository this month, providing a split-tool scaffold for manuscript transcription with LLM assistance.
+The initial implementation works with users' TPEN.
+Users can give permissions to allow agentic and chat AIs to automatically detect lines, organize into reading order columns, and even transcribe page in TPEN3 projects.
+The tool will produce the prompt for you to copy and paste into your favorite web chat or CLI to have it transcribe for you!

 **Prompt tuning (×2)** — Two rounds of prompt refinement improved output quality and reliability during demo and real-user testing. ([#4](https://github.com/CenterForDigitalHumanities/TPEN-Prompts/pull/4), [#7](https://github.com/CenterForDigitalHumanities/TPEN-Prompts/pull/7))

-**JSON-paste fallback restored** — The submission flow for pasting raw JSON output was temporarily broken and has been restored. ([#6](https://github.com/CenterForDigitalHumanities/TPEN-Prompts/pull/6))

-**Column creation fallback** — Added a fallback strategy for creating columns when the primary detection path is unavailable. ([#9](https://github.com/CenterForDigitalHumanities/TPEN-Prompts/pull/9))
+**JSON-paste fallback strategy** — Added a fallback strategy for creating lines and/or columns when the LLM does not have the tools to make PUT or POST requests to TPEN Services. ([#9](https://github.com/CenterForDigitalHumanities/TPEN-Prompts/pull/9))

 ---